VladHilea/Vortex-Rev-Social-Network-Website/README.md

 # Vortex-Rev-Social-Network-Website

-This is a social network website with full functionality of a social network website
+This is a social network website with full functionality of a social network website.
+FOR SECURITY REASONS THE CONFIG FILE IS CHANGED SO THE CONFIDENTIALITY OF THE DATABSE WILLL BE KEPT.
 1) Description

 VortexRev is a full scale and responsive social networking website.
 It includes features such as newsfeed, picture posting, profiles, friend system, chat system, trending hashtags and much more !
-This social website can connect people, students and can be used to discuss any kind of project or just to waste some time on the internet with your friends.URL = www.socialnetwork.vlad-hilea.com !
+This social website can connect people, students and can be used to discuss any kind of project or just to waste some time on the internet with your friends.
 The social media uses the latest technologies , which improves the protection of the database.
 It includes password encryption and, also it contains email verification, which protect users against fake accounts !